First Avenue upgrade - Maroochydore

 The upgrade will provide an attractive and safe environment for pedestrians and cyclists, improve and increase spaces for local businesses, help calm local traffic and will create cool, shady and green streets for all to enjoy.

-The project received $11.9 million in funding from the Australian Government’s Growing Regions Program.
+In addition to Council’s $15.9 million funding contribution, the project has received $11.9 million from the Australian Government's Growing Regions Program to progress the critical connection.

 Project scope

-With construction of the newly expanded Maroochydore CBD in progress council is focusing on the surrounding areas to deliver improved streetscape outcomes that benefit residents, visitors and local businesses.
+With construction of the newly expanded Maroochydore CBD in progress, Council is focusing on the surrounding areas to deliver improved streetscape outcomes that benefit residents, visitors and local businesses.

 A key goal is to provide safer pedestrian, cyclist and motorist movements including:

-- two raised pedestrian crossings along First Avenue; a raised pedestrian crossing along Cornmeal Parade, Memorial Avenue and George Street.
-As well as, a scramble crossing at the intersection of First Avenue, Duporth Avenue and The Esplanade
+- a scramble crossing at the intersection of First Avenue, Duporth Avenue and The Esplanade

 - upgrading footpaths and driveways

-- upgrading underground services including power, telecommunications, stormwater, and mains water
+- upgrading underground services including power, telecommunications, stormwater and mains water

 - improving access for people with disabilities, prams, motorised scooters and other non-motorised forms of transport